michaelmosch15/CPE487galaga/README.md

   - LED 14 ON = 2 or more lives
   - LED 13 ON = 1 or more lives
 - All LED mappings were added to `galaga.xdc` constraint file
-- This demonstrates adding new outputs and modifying both the VHDL entity and constraint file

 ### Constraint File (.xdc) Modifications